 “I must ask, Old Jiang, how you could throw away your career like that.
 Surely you could have found some other position where your skills and years of experience would be appreciated.
 What did your friends and family say?”

-“Some said that it was just as well that I should retire, since I am over 70-years-old and too old for the rigours of office.”
+“Some said that it was just as well that I should retire, since I am over 70-years-old and, therefore, too old for the rigours of office.”

 King Wen snickered to himself at that.
-The old fisherman appeared to have kept up his martial arts training.
+The old fisherman had clearly kept up his martial arts training.
 He was likely in better physical shape than many men less than half his age.
-King Wen also noted that Jiang had worded his response in a way that betrayed nothing about his friends and family.

 “Then let me share some gossip with you, Old Jiang.”

 The king summoned food, drink, a table, and a chess board.
-The two men were then joined by the prince and proceeded to talk about philosophy, morality, weather, strategy, tactics, politics, family, and some of the “gossip” that the old fisherman might have missed.
+The two men and the prince spoke about philosophy, morality, weather, strategy, tactics, politics, family, and some of the “gossip” that the old fisherman might have missed.
 They were immersed in conversation as the sun moved across the sky.

-Late in the afternoon, the wind began to bluster.
-“The water is rising and getting faster.” said Jiang.
-“The storm which caused this to happen is in the mountains now, and will soon be coming here.
+Late in the afternoon, as the wind began to bluster.
+Jiang said, “The water is rising and getting faster.
+There has been a storm in the mountains, and will soon be coming here.
 We should prepare ourselves.”

 “I think that is good advice.”
-King Wen acknowledged.
+King Wen acknowledged, looking into distance, and to the future.
 The servants were already packing for a move to higher ground, and it was time for each man to go on his way.
 But before turning to leave, King Wen looked toward Jiang’s fishing rod, and asked, ” What sort of bait are you using, Old Jiang?”

 Jiang reeled in his line so the king could see for himself.
-To the king’s surprise, there was no bait.
+There was no bait.
 The hook itself had been straightened and and the barb had been completely filed down.
-It was, in fact, merely a weight, and not a hook at all.

 The king threw his head back with laughter.
 “Now I am absolutely certain that I have the right man!”

-As the king and his son walked back toward the road, Prince Ji Fa appeared confused.
+As the prince followed the king toward the road, shaking his head.
 “Father, I do not understand.
-Jiang Ziya said that the fishing was excellent today.
-In fact, he said that the fishing was the best it has been in a long time.
+Jiang Ziya said that the fishing was the best it has been in a long time.
 What can he possibly catch with no bait and no hook?”

-The monarch stopped abruptly and turned to look into his son’s eyes.
+The monarch stopped abruptly and simply looked into his son’s eyes.
 He refused to go another step with a man who could not answer that question himself.
-It took a few seconds.
-But it happened.
-As the dawning realization brightened the prince’s eyes, King Wen nodded and walked away, leaving his son to gape at the old fisherman.
+It took a few seconds for the dawning realization brightened the prince’s eyes, King Wen nodded and walked away, leaving his son to gape at the old fisherman.

 “A king.” gasped the prince.
 “He caught a king.”

-As the implications of this started to seep into various levels of the prince’s consciousness, his eyes were drawn to the river and three fishermen in a boat.
+As the truth began to sink in, the prince’s eyes turned to three fishermen in a boat on the river.
 They appeared to have been caught off guard by the changing weather, and were now rushing to get home before the storm hit.
-He had been observing them intermittently for some time as they fought their way upstream, balancing magically as they danced with the fickle wind and the uneven current.
-Ji Fa had been impressed with their persistence in the face of unsteady progress.
-It was a difficult part of the river.
-But they navigated adroitly through channels that seemed too narrow, around rocks that seemed too treacherous.
-When the times were right, they had raised a single sail to help them tack into the wind, while using their oars to row and to fend off shorelines and submerged boulders.
+He had been observing them intermittently for some time as they fought their way upstream.
+He was impressed with the way they danced with the fickle wind and the uneven current.
+He admired their persistence in the face of unsteady progress.

-But now they were approaching the rapids.
+They were now approaching the rapids.
 He expected they would have to get out and “line” the boat as others did, using ropes to pull the vessel through the fast water.
 It was clearly the only way, even though he questioned whether these three men had the strength to heave that boat through such a strong current.

 To his surprise, they did not approach the shallow water.
-Instead, they chose a route that seemed impossible.
-He was sure they were going to wreck their boat on the rocks, or be capsized by the standing waves.
+Instead, they chose a seemingly impossible route.
+He was sure they were going to wreck their boat on the rocks, or be capsized by the waves.
 Then, just when they seemed doomed, they turned the bow directly into the current, positioned it on the front of a broad standing wave, pumped the rudder, and leaned hard to one side.
 The craft surfed along the standing wave, from one side of the river to the other.
-Then it popped out into an eddy, and was blissfully carried upstream by the swirling current.
+Then it popped out into an eddy, and was easily carried upstream by the swirling current.
 The prince was amazed.
 One moment they had been facing certain doom.
-The next moment, they were gliding blissfully along in calmer water.
+The next moment, they were gliding along blissfully in calmer water.

 The three boatmen raised the sail and then sat back to enjoy the ride as the wind that had plagued them was now pulling them swiftly across the flat expanse.